MOUKZ/chat_package/README.md

 ## Usage

 ### Permission Setup
+You only have to add permissions in your project and the package will do the rest.
-This package uses [permission_handler](https://pub.dev/packages/permission_handler) plugin to access permissions, and the following permissions are required:
+The following permissions are required:
  1. camera
  2. microphone
  3. local storage